1. Home>

 Dormirse in the Indicative Future

 The Indicative Future of dormirse is used to talk about something that will happen in the future.
-For example, "me dormiré", meaning "I will sleep".
+For example, "me dormiré", meaning "I will fall asleep".

 In Spanish, the Indicative Future is known as "El Futuro Simple".